youmeatsix/openvpn/README.md

-# Home Assistant OpenVPN Client AddOn
+# Home Assistant OpenVPN Client Add-On

 This is a Add-On for [Home Assistant](https://www.home-assistant.io) which enables to tunnel the communication of your Home Assistant server with the world through